Eligoze75/Sepsis-Survival-Minimal-Clinical-Records/README.md

     `conda-lock -k explicit --file environment.yml -p linux-64`
     ```

-3. Build the Docker image locally to verify it compiles and operates correctly.
+3. Build the Docker image locally to verify it builds successfully and runs as expected.

 4. Commit and push the updates to GitHub.
 A new Docker image tagged with the commit's SHA will automatically be built and pushed to Docker Hub.